decentraland/documentation/content/creator/sdk7/media/video-playing.md

 }
 ```

+Each stream returned by `getActiveVideoStreams` contains the following fields:

-The `stream.trackSid` contains a unique track id that allow the player to play the video stream, `stream.identity` contains the address of the person that is streaming and `stream.sourceType` could be `VideoTrackSourceType.VTST_SCREEN_SHARE` or `VideoTrackSourceType.VTST_CAMERA`
+- `trackSid`: contains a unique track id that allow the player to play the video stream
+- `identity` : the address of the person that is streaming
+- `sourceType`: can be `VideoTrackSourceType.VTST_SCREEN_SHARE` or `VideoTrackSourceType.VTST_CAMERA`

 ## Video Materials